Pauan/Immutable/doc/doc.rst

   Mixing two or more types together will not work correctly.

-  *e.g.* You shouldn't use this function if you want to use both numbers and strings as keys in the same Dict_/Set_.
+  *e.g.* You shouldn't use this function if you want to use both numbers and strings as keys in the same Dict_ / Set_.

 ----